 - It is used to interpret and visualize data.

-- As number of variables are decreasing it makes further analysis simpler.
+- The number of variables is decreasing it makes further analysis simpler.

 - It’s often used to visualize genetic distance and relatedness between populations.

-These are basically performed on square symmetric matrix.
-It can be a pure sums of squares and cross products matrix or Covariance matrix or Correlation matrix.
+These are basically performed on a square symmetric matrix.
+It can be a pure sums of squares and cross-products matrix or Covariance matrix or Correlation matrix.
 A correlation matrix is used if the individual variance differs much.

 Objectives of PCA: